mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 We can see that we are left with \~80% of the original sequences.
 Keep in mind that because the sequences were filtered considerably before we started these percentages are idealized.
 In reality, you should expect to lose more sequences.
-Don\'t shoot the messanger, tell Roche to stop inflating the number of sequence reads and read length.
+Don't shoot the messanger, tell Roche to stop inflating the number of sequence reads and read length.

 Note that if you were using the current option, Option 3 would have been